 A health information system (HIS) should be put in place from the start of an emergency.
 The UNHCR integrated refugee health information system (iRHIS) is designed especially for this purpose.
 It is widely accepted by partners and governments.
 The objectives of any health information system are to:

 Rapidly detect and respond to public health problems and epidemics.

 Monitor trends in health status and continually address public health priorities.

 Evaluate the effectiveness of interventions and service coverage.

 Ensure that resources are correctly targeted to the areas and groups in greatest need.

-Evaluate the quality of health interventions.
+Evaluate the quality of public health interventions.